TolikPylypchuk/KeyboardSwitch/docs/_v3_0/03-settings-app..md

 toc: false
 ---

-Keyboard Switch Settings is a simple app which controls the behavior of the Keyboard Switch service (the app which runs in the background and does the actual switching).
+Keyboard Switch Settings is a simple app which controls the behavior of the Keyboard Switch service.
 If you installed the app using a Windows inaller, you can find the app in the Start menu.

 Here's how it looks: